-Hamish Norton, 63, has served as one of our directors since October 2012.
+Hamish Norton, 64, has served as one of our directors since October 2012.
 Since July 2014, Mr. Norton has been the President of Star Bulk Carriers Corp., a NASDAQ listed company focused on global shipping in the dry bulk sector.
 Mr. Norton has over 28 years of experience as an investment banker advising companies on capital market as well as merger and acquisition matters.
 Mr. Norton received an A.B. in physics from Harvard College and Ph.D. in physics from the University of Chicago.
 Based upon Mr. Norton's education and extensive experience as an investment banker advising companies on capital market as well as merger and acquisition matters, and Mr. Norton's role as the chairperson of the compensation committee of the Company's Board of Directors (the "Compensation Committee"), the Company believes that Mr. Norton has the requisite set of skills to serve as a Board or Board committee member of the Company.

-William Quigley, 61, has served as one of our directors since February 2016 and Chairman of the audit committee of our Board of Directors (the "Audit Committee") since March 2016.
+William Quigley, 62, has served as one of our directors since February 2016 and Chairman of the audit committee of our Board of Directors (the "Audit Committee") since March 2016.
 Since April 2022, Mr. Quigley has served as a director of ElectraMeccanica Vehicles Corp., a NASDAQ-listed company that designs and manufactures electric vehicles.
 Since February 2022, Mr. Quigley has served as a director and member of the audit committee of Workhorse Group Inc., a NASDAQ-listed company focused on original equipment manufacturing and technologies related to electric vehicles.
-Form June 2016 until August 2021, Mr. Quigley had been the Senior Vice President and Chief Financial Officer of Nexteer Automotive Group Limited, a tier one automotive supplier operating from 27 manufacturing facilities and three global technical centers with over 13,000 employees.
-From March 2012 to March 2016, Mr. Quigley was the Executive Vice President and Chief Financial Officer of Dana Holding Corporation and from March 2007 to October 2011 was the Executive Vice President and Chief Financial Officer of Dana Holding Corporation.
+From June 2016 until August 2021, Mr. Quigley had been the Senior Vice President and Chief Financial Officer of Nexteer Automotive Group Limited.
+From March 2012 to March 2016, Mr. Quigley was the Executive Vice President and Chief Financial Officer of Dottober 2011 was the Executive Vice President and Chief Financial Officer of Nexteer Automotive Vice President and Chief Financial Officer of Nexteer Automotive Group Limited.
+From March 2012 to March 2016, Mr. Quigley was the Executive Vice President and Chief Financial Officer of Dottober 2011 was the Executive Vice President and Chief Financial Officer of Visteon Corporation.
 Mr. Quigley received a B.A. from Michigan State University and is a Certified Public Accountant.
 Based upon Mr. Quigley's role as the Chairman of the Audit Committee, education and extensive financial and accounting experiences, the Company believes that Mr. Quigley has the requisite set of skills to serve as a Board or Board committee member of the Company.